genestack/user-tutorials/source/tutorials/Methylation_profiling/quality-control-preprocessing-raw-reads.rst

 The authors analysed two biological replicates for two murine
 phenotypes: wild type (WT) HSCs and conditionally *Dnmt3a* knocked out (KO) HSCs.
-Moreover, each biological replicate of WT or  *Dnmt3a* KO HSCs condition has several technical replicates.
+Moreover, each biological replicate of WT or  *Dnmt3a*-null HSCs condition has several technical replicates.
 Let's select the raw reads "m12_b4l1 Bisulfite-Seq", "m12_b4l2 Bisulfite-Seq" and "m12_b3 Bisulfite-Seq" that are three technical replicates for the second